 - Customs and importing a car to Russia

-Air freight companies usually offer regular services to the main Russian airports, such as Domodedovo, Ekaterinburg, Kazan, Rostov-on-Don and St Petersburg.
+Air freight companies usually offer regular services to the main Russian airports.
+These include Domodedovo, Ekaterinburg, Kazan, Rostov-on-Don and St Petersburg.

 Air freight is generally the most expensive relocation option.
-Costs depend on both the weight and size of your items, and some providers will place limits on what you can and can’t ship.
-In addition to standard shipping costs, other fees such as minimum shipment charges, handling charges and insurance will need to be factored in too.
+Costs depend on both the weight and size of your items.
+Some providers place limits on what you can and can’t ship.
+In addition to standard shipping costs, other fees such as minimum shipment charges, handling charges, and insurance needs to be factored in too.

 Air freight transit time

-Moving with air freight is the quickest way to relocate your possessions, and if you choose a door-to-door service, you could reasonably expect your belongings to be delivered in 7-14 days (depending on the location).
+Moving with air freight is the quickest way to relocate your possessions.
+If you choose a door-to-door service, expect your belongings to be delivered in 7-14 days (depending on the location).

 Air freight is often a preferred option for people moving small quantities of possessions.
-Some home movers choose to send the majority of their belongings by road or sea and choose air shipment for smaller, more urgently-needed items.
+Some home movers send the majority of their belongings by road or sea; they choose air shipment for smaller, more urgent items.

 The majority of relocation companies will provide quotes online and some websites offer price comparison services.
-While online quotes are useful to obtain estimates, they will often only offer a ‘ballpark figure’ and will fail to factor in the additional costs of your move to Russia, such as insurance, packing and delivery.
+While online quotes are useful to obtain estimates, they often only offer a ballpark figure and will fail to factor in the additional costs of your move to Russia, such as insurance, packing and delivery.

-It is therefore advised to narrow your research to just a few of the most reputable companies and contact them directly to obtain a full quote.
+Narrow your research to just a few of the most reputable companies.
+Contact them directly to obtain a full quote.

 How air freight works

-Once you’ve handed over your belongings, you should be given specific information about which flight your shipment will be on and how you can track its progress.
+Once you hand over your belongings, you should be given specific information about which flight your shipment will be on and how you can track its progress.

 Packing for air freight